BIDS/repro-case-studies/case-studies/slaybaugh.md

 I just don't get how anyone can have confidence that they're code is correct without one.
 The ability to actually rerun a test later and get the same answer as before gives confidence as well because people can check that what you are reporting is actually true.

-I also really want everyone to properly comment their code with something like Doxygen so that it is (a) easier to modify later since what is going on is clear and (b) easier to build from because there is a useful API.
+I also really want everyone to properly comment their code with something like Doxygen so that it is (a) easier to modify later since what is going on is clear and (b) easier to build from because there is a useful application program interface.

 The little things at the beginning that I like don't impact reproducibility, but I think they make a useful workflow.
-Having a repo with little test codes lets you play around with stuff you've already got the next time you're investigating a new algorithm.
+Having a repository with little test codes lets you play around with stuff you've already got the next time you're investigating a new algorithm.
-Having a repo with lit review notes is good for remembering past research and speeds up writing.
+Having a repository with lit review notes is good for remembering past research and speeds up writing.

 ##### Key tools